rsln-s/SIAM_PP_20_minitutorial/README.md

 ### Combinatorial Optimization on Quantum Computers

-This repository contains Jupyter Notebooks for the minitutorial "Combinatorial Optimization on Quantum Computers" at SIAM Conference on Parallel Processing for Scientific Computing (PP20)
+This repository contains slides and Jupyter Notebooks for the minitutorial "Combinatorial Optimization on Quantum Computers" at SIAM Conference on Parallel Processing for Scientific Computing (PP20)

 #### Prerequisites